rodionaltshuler/stocksimulator/README.md

-stocksimulator
+Stock simulator
 ==============

 Stock simulator (stock simulation for 3 years, using Java.concurrent and Android SDK tools).
-Source only.
+Source and screenshots only.